narutouzumaki271/mirrorhub/README.md

 - Mirror/Leech/Clone multi links/files with one command
 - Extenstion Filter for uploading/cloning files
 - Incomplete task notifier to get incomplete task messages after restart, works with database.
-- Many bugs have been fixed

-## From Other Repositories
 - Mirror direct download links, Torrent, and Telegram files to Google Drive
 - Mirror Mega.nz links to Google Drive
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
 - Mirror all yt-dlp supported links
-- Docker support
 - Uploading to Team Drive
 - Index Link support
 - Service Account support
 - Delete files from Drive
 - Shortener support
 - Multiple Trackers support
-- Shell and Executor
 - Add sudo users
 - Custom Filename* (Only for direct links, Telegram files and yt-dlp.
 Not for Mega links, Gdrive links or Torrents)
 - Extract password protected files